St. Francis

 4. Click OK, and Open CPN will rebuild its list with your new charts included.

-5. If you have 'chart quilting' turned on in OpenCPN, Play with the light blue bars at the bottom of the screen to see which level of chart you can choose.
+5. If you have 'chart quilting' turned on in OpenCPN, Play with the pink bars at the bottom of the screen to see which level of chart you can choose.

 6. If you have C-MAP CM93 charts loaded in OpenCPN also, you switch back and forth between CM93 view and Raster chart view by clicking between the blue-colored buttons and yellow/brown colored buttons at the bottom of the screen.